If you haven’t already done so, click here to read part one!

 Fast forward to the week of the wedding.
 You prep your equipment.
 You charge your batteries, format your memory cards, update your cameras’ firmware, clean your glass, test your lights and your radio triggers and check, double-check and triple-check that you have everything you need, including backups of the important items, which is every single thing.

-If you’re flying, you arrive two days early to eliminate any chance of missing the wedding because of airline delays.
-You brought your thousands of dollars of camera equipment through at least two airports – possibly three – which is an exercise I wouldn’t wish upon my worst enemy.
+If you’re flying, you arrive two days early to eliminate any chance of missing the wedding because of flight delays or, God forbid, cancellations.
+You brought your thousands of dollars of camera equipment through two airports (or more), which is an exercise I wouldn’t wish upon my worst enemy.
 You picked up your rental car and navigated your way to the hotel.
 Time to relax and go into zen mode.
 You focus on the task at hand and envision yourself going through the process of shooting the wedding, running it through your mind over and over again.
 You sleep a total of ninety minutes.

 Fast forward to the day of the wedding.
 You leave your hotel two hours early, in case of car trouble and by the time you arrive at the venue, your heart’s beating a mile a minute, because after all of this – all the education, all the equipment purchases, all the business and marketing research, and all of the prep work – you’re finally shooting your first real wedding!